skulpt/skulpt/moreiteration.rst

 You might like to have some fun and see if you can find a small starting number that needs more than a hundred steps before it terminates.

+.. admonition:: Lab

+    * `Experimenting with the 3n+1 Sequence <sequencelab.html>`_ In this guided lab exercise we will try to learn more about this sequence.

 Particular values aside, the interesting question is whether we can prove that this sequence terminates for *all* values of ``n``.
 So far, no one has been able